Property Division Lawyer Heidi Opinsky for Divorce in New York & Connecticut

-Legal Guidance For New York and Fairfield County Residents
+Legal Guidance For Divorce in New York and Fairfield County

 Connecticut and New York apply equitable distribution methodology to the division of property and assets, as opposed to being community property states.
 Although there are some differences in the laws of the two states, the underlying tenets of property distribution are the same.
 It is important to note that “equitable” does not mean “equal” ― courts have discretion to unevenly allocate assets in the interest of fairness.
 Courts will consider the following before issuing a determination regarding property division: